seelabutk/raiv/README.md

 pipenv --python /path/to/python3.11
 pipenv sync -d

-cd nuxt
-yarn install --frozen-lockfile
+pipenv run uvicorn src.main:app --reload --port PORT
 ```

 ## start.sh

-Once the above commands have been run, `start.sh` will automatically
+Alternatively, you can run `start.sh` which should initialize each
-launch each of the necessary services to run RAIV in a separate tmux
+component of the project and run each one in a separate tmux window.
-window.